 Pre-Requisite: Sufficient placement score or MTH 092 or MTH 094 with a "C" or better.
 This course emphasizes a study of problem solving, examination, application, and critical thinking involving selected topics in number theory: numbers & operation, real numbers, and geometry.
-This course is designed for prospective early childhood education majors or as general elective.
+This course is designed for prospective Elementary Education majors or as general elective.